godot-extended-libraries/godot-debug-menu/README.md

 ## Usage

-- Press <kbd>F3</kbd> while the project is running.
+Press <kbd>F3</kbd> while the project is running.
 This cycles between no debug menu, a compact debug menu (only FPS and frametime visible) and a full debug menu.

-The key to cycle the debug menu is currently hardcoded.
-You can change it in `addons/debug_menu/debug_menu.gd`'s `_input()` method.
+The key to cycle the debug menu is set to <kbd>F3</kbd> by default.
+This can be changed by setting the `cycle_debug_menu` action in the Input Map to a different key.
+This action is not created by the plugin in the editor, so you will have to create it in the Project Settings if you wish to override the key.

+To toggle the debug menu from code, use:

+- `DebugMenu.style = DebugMenu.Style.NONE` to hide the debug menu.
+- `DebugMenu.style = DebugMenu.Style.VISIBLE_COMPACT` to show the compact debug menu.
+- `DebugMenu.style = DebugMenu.Style.VISIBLE_DETAILED` to show the detailed debug menu.

 ## License